 My own experience and advice on the topic of kissing in a Christian dating relationship.
 What about physical contact?

 I can speak from personal experience in the “pleasure” of waiting.
-Pam and I decided to not kiss the first few months of our dating.
+For example, Pam and I decided to not kiss the first few months of our dating.
 I think that it served as an awesome part of our early bonding.
 We focused on the total person rather than a part of the anatomy or personal satisfaction.
 It was not easy but let me tell you that first kiss… was out of this world.

 Slow and steady